CapstoneDesign-Spring2026-UlsanCollege/Air-Quality-Monitoring-System/Docs/TEAM_AGREEMENT.md

 # Team Roles (Rotate Weekly)

-Roles rotate every sprint so that every team member gains experience with different responsibilities.
+Roles will rotate **every sprint** so that each team member experiences different responsibilities.

 ### PM (Project Manager)

 Responsible for:

-- coordinating team activities
+- Creating the **Weekly Sprint Packet**
-- managing weekly sprint tasks
+- Coordinating tasks among team members
-- ensuring progress is visible on GitHub
+- Ensuring work is tracked in GitHub Issues and Pull Requests
-- helping prepare sprint submissions
+- Submitting the weekly Sprint Packet issue

 ---